Error Handling

 The ?
 Operator

-Matching on every Result gets tedious when you have a chain of operations that can each fail.
-The ? operator is Loon's answer to this: it unwraps Ok values and propagates Err values to the caller automatically.
+Matching by hand wears thin when a chain of operations can each fail in turn.
+The ? operator is Loon's relief: it unwraps an Ok in place and hands any Err straight back to the caller.

 LOON